 Does Medicare Cover CPAP Machines?

-Medicare typically pays 80 percent of approved costs for CPAP machines and BiPAP machines.
+Medicare typically pays 80% of approved costs for CPAP machines and BiPAP machines.
 Certain supplies, such as tubing and masks, are also partially covered.
 You may need to undergo a doctor-supervised sleep study to qualify for a CPAP machine covered by Medicare.

 What Is Sleep Apnea and How Is It Treated?